The Cygnus X-1 Puzzle: Implications of X-ray Polarization Measurements in the Soft and Hard States on the Properties of the Accretion Flow and the Emission Mechanisms: Observational Constraints

-In the soft state, the optically thick emission from the accretion disk was expected to be polarized parallel to the accretion disk and perpendicular to the radio jet \citep{1960ratr.book.....C,1963trt..book.....S,1969ApJ...158..219A,1975MNRAS.171..457R,1976ApJ...203..701L,1977Natur.269..128C,2009ApJ...691..847L}. \citet{2024ApJ...969L..30S} explained the polarization parallel to the radio jet in the framework of the standard geometrically thin optically thick accretion disk disk model invoking an extremely high black hole spin parameter of $a \ge 0.96$ ($a\,=\,J_{\rm BH}\,/\,M\,c$ with $J_{\rm BH}$ being the black hole's angular momentum, and $-1\le a \le 1$).
-For such a high spin, returning emission dominates the polarization of the overall emission rendering the polarization perpendicular to the accretion disk \citep{2009ApJ...701.1175S}.
+In the soft state, the optically thick emission from the accretion disk was expected to be polarized parallel to the accretion disk and perpendicular to the radio jet \citep{1960ratr.book.....C,1963trt..book.....S,1969ApJ...158..219A,1975MNRAS.171..457R,1976ApJ...203..701L,1977Natur.269..128C,2009ApJ...691..847L}.
+Although Cyg X-1 always emits some power law emission even in the soft state, \citet{2024ApJ...969L..30S} found that most models of the combined thermal and power law emission predicted markedly lower overall PDs than the observed ones, or PAs deviating from the observed ones.
+The authors (including the two authors of this article) explained the polarization parallel to the radio jet by invoking an extremely high black hole spin parameter of $a \ge 0.96$ ($a\,=\,J_{\rm BH}\,/\,M\,c$ with $J_{\rm BH}$ being the black hole's angular momentum, and $-1\le a \le 1$).
+For such a high spin, the {\tt kerrC} code \citep{2022ApJ...934....4K} predicts that returning accretion disk and coronal emission dominate the overall polarization and give a net polarization perpendicular to the accretion disk \citep{2009ApJ...701.1175S}.